lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 </script>
 ```

-This might work ok - now you can put your `<luxon-date-time>` on npm to share.
+This might work okay - now you can put your `<luxon-date-time>` on npm to share.
 But other people may have different ways they'd like to validate the date from v-model before calling `updateValue` or have a different opinion on the API `<date-time-luxon>` should support.
 Can we be more flexible ?
 What about moment?
 Do we need to make a `<moment-date-time>` component too?

 Another problem is this is a bit difficult to test.
 You will need to mount the component using something like Vue Test Utils just to test your parsing logic - again, not ideal.
 Of course we will need some integration tests to make sure it's working correctly, but I don't want to couple my business logic tests (eg, the parsing logic from `updateDate` using pure functions and Jest) to the UI layer tests (using Vue Test Utils).